serjilyashenko/simple-pie-project/README.md

 npm run npm:publish
 ```

-**Note for myself:** I created two pathFactories instead of one.
+**Note for myself:** I created two `pathFactories` instead of one.
 To keep simplicity of pie diagram.
-However, obvious doughnut pathFactory can be used to build pi with 0 inner radius
+However, obvious `doughnutPathFactory` can be used to build pie with 0 inner radius